smartcontractkit/ccip/core/services/ocr2/plugins/rebalancer/README.md

 Finally during the `Reports` phase, based on the agreed balances and pending transfers the transfers that need to be made for reaching balance are calculated.
 This transfers are calculated according to an algorithm that is specified in the plugin's jobspec, we call it *the rebalancing algorithm*.

-The transfers are grouped by chain and eventually one report is generated and transmitted to each chain using a multichain ocr3 transmitter implementation.
+The transfers are grouped by chain and eventually one report per chain is generated and transmitted using a multichain ocr3 transmitter implementation.

 ---